shivamishu/SmartRecognition/README.md

 # CMPE277 Project 2
 ## Smart Recognitions

 Author: Shivam Shrivastav
 Smart Recognitons: An Android mobile application to detect Objects and Texts from Images.
+It also displays the resultant image along with Bound Boxes drawn around the objects and texts detected in the image.

+## Screenshots

 ## Setup Required
 1. Clone/Download the codebase and build the project in Android Studio.